ducnt18121997/Viet-SASV/README.md

 # End-to-end Speaker Verification (/w Spoof Aware) - PyTorch Implementation

-This is a PyTorch implementation of **Speaker Verification** based on deep learning and language models, supporting speaker recognition in the [Vietnamese dataset](https://github.com/datvithanh/vietnamese-sv-dataset).
+A PyTorch-based implementation of **Speaker Verification** utilizing deep learning architectures and language models, with support for speaker recognition on the [Vietnamese dataset](https://github.com/datvithanh/vietnamese-sv-dataset) by Dean Nguyen.
 </div>

 ## Table of Contents